Anoint2612/Lib_manage_system/README.md

 # Library Management System

-A simple library management system written in Python, designed to manage books, users, and their borrowing activities.
-It includes functionalities to add, remove, and search for books, as well as manage user registrations, borrowing, and returning of books.
-The system stores data in JSON files for books and users.
+A comprehensive library management system written in Python, designed to streamline the management of books, users, and their borrowing activities.
+The system leverages JSON files to store data for books and users, ensuring simplicity and ease of data access.

+---

 ## Features

-- **Book Management**:
+### Book Management
-  - Add new books to the library.
+- **Add New Books**: Seamlessly add new books to the library’s collection.
-  - Remove books from the library.
+- **Remove Books**: Easily remove books no longer available or relevant.
-  - Update book details (e.g., quantity, title, author).
+- **Update Book Details**: Modify book details such as quantity, title, or author.
-  - Search books by title, author, or ISBN.
+- **Search Books**: Locate books quickly by title, author, or ISBN.

-- **User Management**:
-  - Register new users.
+### User Management
+- **Register New Users**: Facilitate easy user registration to maintain user records.
-  - Borrow books from the library.
+- **Borrow Books**: Allow users to borrow books from the library’s collection.
-  - Return borrowed books.
+- **Return Books**: Track and manage the return of borrowed books.
-  - List borrowed books for each user.
+- **List Borrowed Books**: View a detailed list of books borrowed by each user.

-- **Overdue Notifications**:
+### Overdue Notifications
-  - Track overdue books and notify users if they have overdue books.
+- **Track Overdue Books**: Monitor borrowed books and identify overdue returns.
+- **Notify Users**: Alert users with notifications about overdue books, ensuring timely returns.

+---

 ## File Structure

-- `books.json` - Stores book data (title, author, ISBN, quantity).
+- `books.json`: Stores all book-related data including:
+  - Title
+  - Author
+  - ISBN
+  - Quantity

-- `users.json` - Stores user data (user ID, name, borrowed books).
+- `users.json`: Stores all user-related data including:
+  - User ID
+  - Name
+  - Borrowed Books

+---

+This system provides an efficient and user-friendly solution for managing libraries, ensuring organized operations and seamless book and user management.